-The Logista Group has a range of internal regulations governing the allocation and division of responsibilities and the segregation of functions in the different areas of the Company.
-The system of evaluation of the Logista Group performance contains, in an individualized manner, the main responsibilities of each job.
+The Logista Group has a range of internal regulations governing the allocation and division of responsibilities and the segregation of functions in the different areas of the Group.
+Also, the Logista Group has job descriptions where main responsibilities of each job positions are described.

-Specifically, the Corporate Financial Directorate has organisation charts showing the composition of the Financial Departments of each of the subsidiaries and business units; it also has regulations and procedures containing information about the tasks carried out by the different members of those departments, and in its systems for performance evaluation it has information about the responsibilities included in the jobs of the key personnel involved in the preparation of the financial statements.
+Specifically, the Corporate Financial Directorate has organisation charts showing the composition of the Financial Departments of each of the subsidiaries and business units; it also has regulations and procedures containing information about the tasks carried out by the different members of those departments, and information about the responsibilities included in the jobs of the key personnel involved in the preparation of the financial statements.